Make your voice heard!

 If you have had trouble casting your ballot or are unsure where to begin, empowerline can help.
 In addition, this Georgia Voter tip sheet summarizes your three options for voting in Georgia and checking your registration status.

 How do I register to vote?

 Is this your first time voting in an election?
 Or have you moved – whether down the street, across Georgia, or between states – since the last time you voted?
 If your answer is yes to either question, you must register to vote using your current home address, 30 days BEFORE an election.
-So, if you plan to vote in the May 19, 2020 election, you must be registered on or before April 20, 2020.
+So, if you plan to vote in the November 3, 2020 general election, you must be registered on or before October 5, 2020.
 Note for a run-off election, you must have been registered by the registration date for the initial election.

 To register to vote in Georgia or update your voter registration information if you moved since the last election, visit the state’s Online Voter Registration System page.
 You may only register online if you have a valid Georgia driver’s license or identification card issued by the Georgia Department of Driver Services (DDS).
 Note if you also need to obtain a new driver’s license or identification card from DDS, you can register to vote at the same time you visit a Georgia DDS office.
 You also have the option to use the electronic voter registration form to autofill an application, specifying the last four digits of your Social Security number if you don’t have a valid form of Georgia DDS identification, and then print, sign, and mail your application to your county registrars’ office.

 If you don’t want to fill out a form online, you can print the blank State of Georgia voter registration application (postage-paid), complete it, and mail or hand deliver it to the Secretary of State’s office.
 If you don’t have access to a computer and printer, you can find a voter registration application form in-person at your local county board of registrars’ office or election office, public library, public assistance office, recruitment office, schools, and other government offices.